kingluddite/web-dev-notes/development/workflow/udemy/003n-modern-web-developer-workflow/20-deploy/01-minification.md

 ![revision files](https://i.imgur.com/n5eNV0B.png)

+#### Cache-busting
 * This is for cache-busting
-    - Which means, we force the browsers to redownload the file if we made any changes
+    - Which means, we force the browsers to re-download the file if we made any changes
     - If we don't revision, browsers will cache the file and a visitor won't see any changes to our site if they visited our site and didn't clear their browser cache
 * There is a great tool that will `copy to dist folder, compress files and revision them for us` and this tool is called `usemin`